EliahKagan/newrepo-findrepo/README.md

 the normalized inner product of their word frequency vectors.
-I very briefly considered using cosine similarity of character frequency vectors, but this was obviously wrong—for example, the name of a repository and a scrambling thereof shouldn't match each other nearly a well as the name matches itself.
+I very briefly considered using cosine similarity of character frequency vectors, but this was obviously wrong—for example, the name of a repository and a scrambling thereof shouldn't match each other nearly as well as the name matches itself.

 What I settled on was to enumerate all nonempty substrings of existing repository names and the user's guess, counting the frequencies of each, then